uhi22/Ioniq28Investigations/EPCU_ElectronicPowerControlUnit/readme.md

 Contains the motor inverter and the 12V DCDC

-Discussion and some pictures here: https://www.goingelectric.de/forum/viewtopic.php?f=116&t=93269

 The main controller board and parts of the inverter gate driver board:

 ![image](20240624_EPCU_opened.jpg)

-# Controller board
+## Controller board

 - Black connector to DCDC boards
-- big white connector to the inverter gate driver board
+- big white connector CN1005 to the inverter gate driver board
-- small white connector maybe case temperature sensors
+- small white connector CN1004 to the phase current sensors
-- 4x16 pin connector to the cable harness
+- 4x16 pin connector CN1000 to the cable harness

-# Gate driver board
+## Gate driver board

 - 6 gate drivers, 32 pin
 - The IGBTs have 4 pins, e.g. UNG, UNE, UNS, UNA (for the U phase, Negative side).

-# DCDC (LVDC)
+## DCDC (LVDC)

 The DCDC converter boards, with transformator and choke in between: